-I Discusses the use of regional anaesthesia in the presence of abnormalities of coagulation
+Discusses the use of regional anaesthesia in the presence of abnormalities of coagulation review of local and national guidelines for regional anaesthesia in patients on anticoagulant drugs.

 SLEs throughout stage of training in a range of surgical specialties including obstetrics.